-- (a) When they cease in the positions, posts, or functions related with their appointment as executive Directors; - (b) In the case of proprietary Directors, when the shareholder whose interests they represent transfers all of their shares, or that they do it in the corresponding number in case said shareholder reduces its holding in the Company; - (c) When they are affected by any of the incompatibility or prohibition provisions legally established; - (d) If they are severely reprimanded by the Board of Directors on the basis of a report by the Appointments and Remuneration Committee as a result of having breached their duties as Directors; or - (e) When their continuance on the Board of Directors may jeopardize the interests of the company".
+(a) When they cease in the positions, posts, or functions related with their appointment as executive Directors;

+(b) In the case of proprietary Directors, when the shareholder whose interests they represent transfers all of their shares, or that they do it in the corresponding number in case said shareholder reduces its holding in the Company;
-Article 17.4 establishes that "when a Director is removed from its office before the end of the term of office following its resignation or through resolution of the general meeting, the Director shall explain sufficiently the reasons for doing so, or in the case of non-executive Director, his/her opinion of the reasons for the general meeting resolution, in a letter addressed to all the members of the Board of Directors.
-This should all be reported in the Annual Corporate Governance Report, and if it is relevant for investors, the Company should publish an announcement of the departure as rapidly as possible, with sufficient reference to the reasons or circumstances provided by the Director."

-C.1.20 Are qualified majorities other than those established by law required for any specific decision?

-Yes No x

-If so, please describe any differences.

-Description of differences
+(c) When they are affected by any of the incompatibility or prohibition provis legally established; (d) If they are severely reprimanded by the Board of Directors on the bas a report by the Appointments and Remuneration Committee as a resu having breached their duties as Directors; or (e) When their continuance on the Board of Directors may jeopardize the interests of the company". of th ex a re th ticle 17.4 establishes that "when a Director is removed from its office before the the term of office following its resignation or through resolution of the general mee e Director shall explain sufficiently the reasons for doing so, or in the case of recutive Director, his/her opinion of the reasons for the general meeting resolutio letter addressed to all the members of the Board of Directors.
+This should a ported in the Annual Corporate Governance Report, and if it is relevant for inves e Company should publish an announcement of the departure as rapidly as poss th sufficient reference to the reasons or circumstances provided by the Director." e qualified majorities other than those established by law required fo crific decision?
+Yes No x lf s o, please describe any differences.
+Description of differences Description of differences 1 Exi plain whether there are any specific requirements, other than those rela plain whether there are any specific requirements, other than those related as chairman of the Board of Directors. ectors, to be appointed as chairman of the Board of Directors.
+Yes No x ectors, to be appointed as chairman of the Board of Directors. ectors, to be appointed as chairman of the Board of Directors.
+Yes No x dir 2 Sta ectors, to be appointed as chairman of the Board of Directors.
+Yes No x dir 2 Sta ectors, to be appointed as chairman of the Board of Directors.
+Yes No X Description of requirements Image of Association or the Board Rules establish any limit age of directors: dir 2 Sta ectors, to be appointed as chairman of the Board of Directors.
+Yes No X Description of requirements Image of Association or the Board Rules establish any limit age of directors: dir 2 Sta Yes No Yes No Description of requirements te whether the Articles of Association or the Board Rules establish any limit age of directors: Yes No Yes No dir 2 Sta Yes No X Description of requirements No X te whether the Articles of Association or the Board Rules establish any limit age of directors: Yes No X Yes No X X X X Yes No X dir 2 Sta Yes No X Description of requirements dir 2 Sta Yes No X Description of requirements

-N/A 1

-Explain whether there are any specific requirectors, to be appointed as chairman of the

-Yes No x

-Description of r equirements

-N/A A

-C.1.22 State whether the Articles of Association or the Board Rules establish any limit as to the age of directors: Yes No X

-Δ. ao limit

-Chairman ge limit N/A

-CEO N/A

-Directors N/A

-Notes

-During the latest selection processes managed by the company, the diversity in terms of age (in addition to gender and others) was a relevant aspect considered, having the average age of the board of directors reduced.

-C.1.23 State whether the Articles of Association or the Board Rules establish any term limits for independent directors other than those required by law: Yes No x
+С for independent directors other than those required by law:

+No x Yes

-Additional requirements and/or maximum n umber of term N/A
+Additional requirements and/or maximum number of term limits